FG to recruit 7,500 graduates as tax advocates

 - 0

-The Minister of Finance, Mrs Kemi Adeosun, along with the Chairman, Federal Inland Revenue Service, Mr BabaTunde Fowler, made this known at a joint press briefing on Thursday in Abuja.
+The Minister of Finance, Mrs Kemi Adeosun, along with the Chairman, Federal Inland Revenue Service (FIRS), Mr BabaTunde Fowler made this known at a joint press briefing on Thursday in Abuja.

 Adeosun said that the recruits would be expected to go to schools, churches, mosques, markets and other social places to educate people on the tax system and let them know their obligations.

-She said that through this initiative, the government expected to increase the number of taxpayers by 35 percent from 14 million to about 17 million in two years.
+She said that through this initiative, the government expects to increase the number of tax payers by 35 per cent, from 14 million to about 17 million in two years.

 “We will be recruiting them through N-Power and they can apply through the website of the Federal Ministry of Finance or through the N-Power website.